 Queen Victoria’s Statue Being Removed In Bombay, 1965 Photo

-It was originally intended for the Victoria And Albert Museum (now the Bhau Daji Lad Museum).
-As it was considered too appealing to be confined indoors.
-Soon after, it was moved to Esplanade Road.
-Where it was displayed for almost a century, from 1872 to 1965.
+During the British era, the statue stood prominently under this marble canopy, a symbol of imperial presence in the heart of Bombay.
+As it was considered too appealing to be confined indoors, Queen Victoria’s statue was originally intended for the Victoria And Albert Museum (now the Bhau Daji Lad Museum).
+It was moved to Esplanade Road soon after.
+It was displayed there for almost a century, from 1872 to 1965.
 Indian nationalists defaced the statue in the 1920s.
+Click on the photo to enlarge.

 Read more Seated Statue Of Queen Victoria.